Author: Olaf Kopp , 08.July 2022

 • Website: The user wants to navigate to a specific area of a website.

-Zu Olaf Kopp
+About Olaf Kopp

-Olaf Kopp is Co-Founder, Chief Business Development Officer (CBDO) and Head of SEO at Aufgesang GmbH.
-His work focuses on the topics of digital brand building, E-E-A-T, semantic SEO, content marketing, online marketing strategies along the customer journey.
-He is the author of the book "Content Marketing along the Customer Journey", co-organizer of the SEAcamp and host of the german podcasts Content-Kompass and OM Cafe.
-As an enthusiastic search engine and content marketer, he writes for various specialist magazines, including Search Engine Land, t3n, Website Boosting, Hubspot ...
+Olaf Kopp is Co-Founder, Chief Business Development Officer (CBDO) and Head of SEO & Content at Aufgesang GmbH.
+He is an internationally recognized industry expert in semantic SEO, E-E-A-T, modern search engine technology, content marketing and customer journey management.
+As an author, Olaf Kopp writes for national and international magazines such as Search Engine Land, t3n, Website Boosting, Hubspot, Sistrix, Oncrawl, Searchmetrics, Upload … .
+In 2022 he was Top contributor for Search Engine Land.
 His blog is one of the most famous online marketing blogs in Germany.
-In addition, Olaf Kopp is a speaker for SEO and content marketing at Hanover University of Applied Sciences, SMX, CMCx, OMT, OMX, Campixx...
+In addition, Olaf Kopp is a speaker for SEO and content marketing SMX, CMCx, OMT, OMX, Campixx...

 COMMENT ARTICLE